refinery-platform/refinery-platform/README.rst

 ~~~~~~~~~~~~~~~

 * Refinery deployment requires a lot of external dependencies.
 You might have to run ``vagrant provision`` repeatedly to install all dependencies successfully. *Any errors* in the output of ``vagrant provision`` indicate that you have to re-run the command.
 * If you have a VPN connection running, you may need to disconnect and reconnect before you can access the VM.
-In some cases you may have to reboot your the machine.
+In some cases you may have to reboot the host machine.